Scoop: Coming Up on a Rebroadcast of AMERICAN IDOL on ABC - Saturday, April 25, 2020

 "American Idol" is produced by Fremantle and Industrial Media's 19 Entertainment.
 Executive producers include Fremantle's Trish Kinane, also serving as showrunner, Jennifer Mullin, Megan Wolflick, with Eli Holzman and Aaron Saidman serving as executive producers for 19 Entertainment.
 Fremantle distributes the series worldwide.

-Scoop: Coming Up on a Rebroadcast of BEAT SHAZAM on FOX - Saturday, May 2, 2020
+Scoop: Coming Up on a New Episode of THE WALL on NBC - Sunday, May 10, 2020

-Scoop: Coming Up on a Rebroadcast of GORDON RAMSAY'S 24 HOURS TO HELL AND BACK on FOX - Saturday, May 2, 2020
+Scoop: Coming Up on a New Episode of THE BLACKLIST on NBC - Friday, May 8, 2020

-Scoop: Coming Up on a Rebroadcast of LAST MAN STANDING on FOX - Thursday, April 30, 2020
+Scoop: Coming Up on a New Episode of COUNCIL OF DADS on NBC - Thursday, May 7, 2020

 Helping to determine who America will ultimately vote for to become the next singing sensation are music industry legends and all-star judges Luke Bryan, Katy Perry and Lionel Richie.
 Emmy® Award-winning host and producer Ryan Seacrest returns as host of the beloved series, and famed multimedia personality Bobby Bones continues his role as in-house mentor.